haotong-Duan/UnitaryMPS-SpaceDecoupling/README.md

-# Unitary Matrix Product States Using Riemannian Optimization (Code)
+# Efficient Generative Modeling with Unitary MPS Using Riemannian Optimization (Code)

 This repository provides the **MATLAB implementation** for the paper:

 **Efficient Generative Modeling with Unitary Matrix Product States Using Riemannian Optimization**

 The code implements a generative modeling framework based on **unitary Matrix Product States (MPS)** and **Riemannian optimization**, and is used for experiments on datasets including Bars and Stripes, and EMNIST (includes the MNIST dataset).
+Overall, our approach achieves substantially faster convergence—up to 27× higher efficiency compared with the original MPS-based generative model.

 ---